Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 == Changelog ==

+= [1.0.11] =
+*   Fix: Resolved an issue in the Block Checkout where the shipping address selector would not reappear correctly when switching back from "Pickup" to "Ship".
+*   Fix: Corrected an issue where the shipping address selector was incorrectly placed inside the billing address block on re-render.

 = [1.0.10] =
 *   Feature: Added full internationalization (i18n) support, allowing the plugin to be translated into other languages.
 *   Feature: Included a `.pot` file to make it easy for users to generate their own translations.